lhu10/Battleship/README.md

   - hit or miss is shown on their board
   - ship is revealed when all components of it has been hit
 - Game ends when:
-  - a player surrenders with SIGINT
+  - a player surrenders
-  - first player to clear all of their opponent's ships win
+  - first player to clear all of their opponent's ships wins

 ---